ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 ```

 > [!TIP]
 > While we could keep the tooltip short (e.g., _“Controls how movement forces are applied”_), level designers may not be familiar with all the available ForceMode options.
-Expanding the tooltip into multiple lines gives them helpful context and reduces ambiguity.
+Expanding the tooltip into multiple lines proides helpful context and reduces ambiguity.

 #### Speed and Acceleration
 To implement **force-based movement**, we first need to define how **speed** and **acceleration** will work.
 Unlike directly setting the Rigidbody's velocity, we now treat `Speed` as the **target speed** we want the object to reach.